ve7gel/MeteoBridgeAuth/README.md

 The MeteoBridge nodeserver keeps track of the version number and when a profile rebuild is necessary.
 The profile/version.txt will contain the MeteoBridge profile_version which is updated in server.json when the profile should be rebuilt.

 # Release Notes
+- 1.0.4 18/01/2020
+   - move create_url call to the start method.
+There's no need to re-create it during each longpoll.
 - 1.0.3 17/01/2020
    - made some corrections to README.md
    - fixed pressure trend display for "us" units